vetsuisse-unibe/NGS-course-docs/publish.md

 4. Name it 'bioinformatics-exercises'
 5. Leave it public
 6. Don't initialize with README
-7. Copy the repository URL (HTTPS or SSH)
+7. Copy the repository SSH URL

 ### Configure Git on HPC Cluster (Bioinformatics server)
 Use remote SSH login and connect to the IBU cluster.